-The Mission of the Office of Communications, consisting of the divisions of Marketing Communications and External Affairs, is to build awareness, create identity and foster relationships for AUD among the university's key constituencies.
-Traditional and leading edge media, as well as other forms of outreach, are used for this purpose.
-Communications activity, in both form and substance, is consistent with AUD's mission and has a role in its accomplishment.
+The Mission of the Office of Communications, (consisting of the divisions of Marketing Communications and External Affairs), is to build awareness to augment brand equity, share news and foster relationships for AUD among the university's key stakeholders and constituents.
+Traditional and digital media, as well as other forms of outreach, are used for this purpose.
+The AUD website and social media channels, as well as all of the university's branding and marketing collaterals, fall under the office's Marketing Communications division, while all press relations, government outreach and embassies and consulates communications fall under the External Affairs division.
+Communications activity, is consistent with AUD's mission and has a role in its accomplishment.
 The Office operates at the local, regional and global levels.

-- To position the university in the eyes of its key constituencies (current and potential students; current and potential faculty and staff; government; employers; alumni; schools and other institutions of higher learning; accrediting bodies); - To inform those constituencies, both internal and external, of activities, accolades, events and programs that serve to enhance achievement of AUD's Mission and Purpose-related goals; - To engage key constituencies on an on-going basis through these activities, events and programs.
+- To increase AUD's brand awareness in the UAE and internationally to key audience and stakeholders: current and prospective students; current and prospective faculty and staff; government entities; employers; alumni; schools and other institutions of higher learning; accrediting bodies); - To inform its multiple target audiences of news and updates relevant to their interest: Internal and external events on campus, key achievements, student and faculty success stories, exclusive activities and workshops, new programs and courses that serve to enhance AUD's Mission and Purpose-related goals; - To engage key stakeholders on an on-going basis through these activities, events and programs.